openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

-Set type of image to one of the following: OF_IMAGE_GRAYSCALE, OF_IMAGE_COLOR, OF_IMAGE_COLOR_ALPHA.
+Set type of image to one of the following: OF_IMAGE_GRAYSCALE, OF_IMAGE_COLOR, OF_IMAGE_COLOR_ALPHA

 This does cause the image to be reallocated and the texture to be updated, so it can be an expensive operation  if done frequently.
 Converting down, for example from color to grayscale, loses information and is a destructive change.

+Parameters:
+type The type of image, one of the following:
+`OF_IMAGE_GRAYSCALE`, `OF_IMAGE_COLOR`, `OF_IMAGE_COLOR_ALPHA`